AnonymousCoCoNat/CoCoNat/docs/BASELINES.md

 ```

 The demonstration selector draws distinct training sentences independently for each
 entity type, then deduplicates their union.
-It fails if a type has fewer than five
-eligible training sentences.

 Hosted instruction model: